Frequently Asked Questions

 What about financial aid?

 Eligibility for financial aid in the form of scholarships, grants and loans is determined by the Free Application for Federal Student Aid (FAFSA) for United States citizens and permanent residents.
-To be considered for financial assistance, you must first file the Free Application for Federal Student Aid (FAFSA), and designate Clarkson as a recipient (Title IV Code: 002699).
-This form is available in your high school guidance office.
-Students can also apply over the Internet at www.fafsa.ed.gov.
+To be considered for need based financial assistance, you must first file the Free Application for Federal Student Aid (FAFSA), and designate Clarkson as a recipient (Title IV Code: 002699).
+This form is available online at www.fafsa.ed.gov.

 As a reminder, if a student chooses to remain enrolled in a high school while enrolled in The Clarkson School, the student is eligible for Clarkson School financial aid, but not federal aid.
 By definition, the term "enrolled in high school includes, but is not limited to, the concurrent pursuit of a high school diploma while enrolled in The Clarkson School.
 It also includes (i) a student who has completed the requirements for his/her high school diploma but not yet received it and is taking coursework for which his/her high school will give the student credit or (ii) a student who has not received a high school diploma and is considered by his/her high school to be enrolled, e.g., as a requirement for participation on an interscholastic sports team or in any other curricular or extracurricular activity for which enrollment in high school is a prerequisite.

 International student eligibility for scholarships are determined by the students application portfolio and the Certification of Finances Form.
 To find out more, visit the International Undergraduate Financial Aid page.

 How can I learn more about early admission and The Clarkson School?